NPC-Worldwide/npcsh/README.md

 # Usage
   - Get help with a task:
       ```bash
-      npcsh:🤖sibiji:gemini-2.5-flash>can you help me identify what process is listening on port 5337?
+      npcsh>can you help me identify what process is listening on port 5337?
       ```
       <p align="center">
         <img src="https://raw.githubusercontent.com/npc-worldwide/npcsh/main/test_data/port5337.png" alt="example of running npcsh to check what processes are listening on port 5337", width=600>